MrT-Stephens/NextJs-Portfolio-Website-Template/README.md

 - Navigation bar follows the page when scrolling.
 - Easily host the template using [GitHub Pages](https://pages.github.com/).
 - Easily change the colour scheme of the webiste.
+- Pre-built GitHub Actions script to build and deploy to GitHub pages.

 # Editing the website